Avoxel284/Avoxel284/README.md

 ## Hi!
 My name is Oliver B. I'm a web + game developer and 3D + graphic designer.
-I use the platform Roblox for most of my game development, however I will be trying out Unity in the future.
-For design, I use Illustrator and Blender.
+I mainly use Illustrator and Blender for 2D and 3D design.
+For programming, I use VS Code.

 ## I currently write in the following languages:
 - C++ (Arduino, my first text language)